R. J. Rushdoony: Early writings

 Rushdoony began to promote the works of Calvinist philosophers Cornelius Van Til and Herman Dooyeweerd into a short survey of contemporary humanism called By What Standard?.
 Arguing for a Calvinist system of thought, Rushdoony dealt with subjects as broad as epistemology and cognitive metaphysics and as narrow as the psychology of religion and predestination.
 He wrote a book, The One And The Many: Studies in the Philosophy of Order and Ultimacy, using Van Tillian presuppositional philosophy to critique various aspects of secular humanism.
 He also wrote many essays and book reviews, published in such venues as the Westminster Theological Journal.

 Homeschooling

-Rushdoony's next focus was on education, especially on behalf of homeschooling, which he saw as a way to combat the intentionally secular nature of the U.S. public school system.
-By the early 1980s, he was active in the homeschooling movement, appearing as an expert witness in order to defend the rights of homeschoolers.
-He vigorously attacked progressive school reformers such as Horace Mann and John Dewey and argued for the dismantling of the state's influence on education in three works: Intellectual Schizophrenia (a general and concise study of education), The Messianic Character of American Education (a history and castigation of public education in the U.S.), and The Philosophy of the Christian Curriculum (a parent-oriented pedagogical statement).
+Rushdoony also wrote extensively on education, and advocated homeschooling as a way to combat what he described as the intentionally secular nature of the U.S. public school system.
+By the early 1980s, he was active in the homeschooling movement, appearing as an expert witness in support of homeschooling parents in legal cases.
+He criticized progressive school reformers such as Horace Mann and John Dewey and argued for the dismantling of the state's influence on education in three works: Intellectual Schizophrenia (a general and concise study of education), The Messianic Character of American Education (a history and castigation of public education in the U.S.), and The Philosophy of the Christian Curriculum (a parent-oriented pedagogical statement).